AldenMB/calculator_emulator/README.md

  - Make the keys react visually when pressed.
  - Use CSS to align everything nice and use good colors.

-## making it functional
+## making it functional - implement these:

- - implement alternate display modes
+ - alternate display modes
- - implement constant key
+ - constant key
- - implement statistical register
+ - statistical register
- - implement memory
+ - memory
- - implement polar/cartesian conversion, and angle formats
+ - polar/cartesian conversion, and angle formats
- - implement fractions
+ - fractions